StafaH/graph-imitation-learning/README.md

-# graph-imitation-learning
+# Final Course Project for CSC2626: Imitation Learning for Robotics

-## Installation:
+## Graph Imitation Learning

+### Installation Procedure:

-We recommend using Anaconda to install all relevant packages
+We recommend using Anaconda to install all relevant packages:

-1. Create a new environment (Python 3.8 or below only)
+1. Create a new environment (Python 3.8 or older only)

 ``` conda create -n graphs python=3.8.8 ```